-29 altogether for those above the income thresholds.
+21 WHEREAS, the United States' inhumane immigration policies 22 exclude many immigrants from access to benefits from the CARES 23 Act: and 24 WHEREAS, the CARES Act will provide a one-time \$1,200 check 25 for individuals making up to \$75,000 per year, and \$2,400 for couples 26 earning less than \$150,000.
+Payments are scaled down for 27 individuals earning between \$75,000 and \$99,000, and couples 28 earning between \$150,000 and \$198,000, and are phased out 29 altogether for those above the income thresholds.
 It also provides an 30 additional \$500 per child; and 31 WHEREAS, members of United Educators of San Francisco 32 launched a "Pledge Your Stimulus Check!"
 Campaign to request that 33 members and the broader public pledge all or part of their stimulus 34 check while making a suggestion to give a voluntary donation to 35 benefit undocumented families: 36 RESOLVED, that the American Federation of Teachers will 37 support the "Pledge Your Stimulus Check!"
-Campaign 38 requesting members to make a voluntary donation of all or any 39 portion of their stimulus check; and RESOLVED, that the AFT will promote the campaign in its 40 41 work with affiliates as well as with community partners.
-Submitted by: California Federation of Teachers □ Adopted □ Adopted as Amended □ Defeated □ Precluded by □ Referred to □
+Campaign 38 requesting members to make a voluntary donation of all or any 39 portion of their stimulus check: and 40 RESOLVED, that the AFT will promote the campaign in its 41 work with affiliates as well as with community partners. □ Adopted □ Adopted as Amended □ Defeated